 “Energy Connect will provide around 1500 jobs and deliver an economic benefit to NSW of $4 billion.
-More than 850 businesses have already registered their interest and we hope to see more before the end of the month,” he said.
+More than 410 businesses have already registered 676 expressions of interest (EOI) and we hope to see more before the end of the month,” he said.

 The Australian Energy Regulator (AER) approved the Regulatory Investment Test for Transmission (RIT-T) for EnergyConnect in January.
 If approved, it will be built near identified Renewable Energy Zones, to allow future renewable energy projects to connect to the grid.